manjugb/cgm-QandA/READMEQA.md

   -Added testscripts with positive cases
   -Added testscripts with negative cases
-  -Added Exception handling for negative cases to make sure that tests run with out issues -added Assertions against with injected values to make that tests run with out issues.
+  -Added Exception handling for negative cases to make sure that tests run with out issues -Added Assertions against with injected values to make that tests run with out issues.

 # Getting Started